-E. Impact upon natural resources, including wetlands, floodplains, and endangered species; and The following land use issues were identified:
+E. Impact upon natural resources, including wetlands, floodplains, and endangered species; and

 No noteworthy land use issues were identified.
 Please see NRM Report.

 F. Other issues which may emerge specific to a particular property which may be addressed through performance-based zoning criteria.